 Why do children with hypermobility have proprioceptive and kinesthetic processing problems?
 Because information from your body is transmitted is through receptors embedded in the tissue within and surrounding the joints.
 These receptors respond to muscle and tendon stretch, muscle contraction, and pressure within the joint.
 Joint hypermobility creates less stimulation (and thus less accurate information) to these sensory receptors.
 Like the game at the carnival, the ball isn’t hit hard enough to ring the bell at the top of the post.
 The sensory information coming into the brain is either insufficient or delayed (or both), and therefore the brain’s output of directions to achieve postural stability or dynamic movement is correspondingly poor.

-Because many hypermobile children are able to accomplish the basic developmental milestones within a reasonable time period, pediatricians don’t pick up on mild hypermobility until kindergarten.
+- Because many hypermobile children are able to accomplish the basic developmental milestones within a reasonable time period, pediatricians don’t pick up on mild hypermobility until kindergarten.
 This is when sitting at a table for longer periods becomes the expected norm, and holding a pencil in a mature way is required.
+Many mildly hypermobile kids simply cannot use a tripod grasp effectively to write.
 To learn more about why your child’s grasp is an issue, take a look at The Hypermobile Hand: More Than A Strength Problem.

 Can children with hypermobility improve their sensory processing and thereby improve the quality of their movements in daily life?
 Absolutely.
 Because sensory processing is a complex skill, addressing each component of functional performance will give the hypermobile child more skills.
 Building muscular strength within a safe range of joint movement is only one aspect of treatment.
 If your child is experiencing difficulty in gym or playing sports, please read Should Your Hypermobile Child Play Sports? for some useful ways to think about what you say to your child.
 Positioning a child to give them more sensory feedback while in action is essential.
 Increasing overall sensory processing by using other sensory input modalities is often ignored but very helpful.
 To learn more about how to help your child handle hypermobility, check out Is Your Hypermobile Child Frequently In An Awkward Position?
 No, She Really DOESN’T Feel Any Pain From Sitting That Way and Hypermobile Kids, Sleep, And The Hidden Problem With Blankets.